The Orbit Space and Basic Forms of a Proper Lie Groupoid: Basic Differential Forms and Bibundles

-\begin{remark}\labell{r:basic forms} Basic forms of a Lie groupoid form a subcomplex of the de Rham complex of the base manifold. \end{remark}
+\begin{remark}\labell{r:PPT} Pflaum-Posthuma-Tang define a form $\alpha\in\Omega^k(M)$ to be basic with respect to a Lie groupoid $G$ if $\rho(X)\hook\alpha=0$ for all smooth sections $X$ of the associated Lie algebroid to $G$ with anchor map $\rho$, and if $\alpha$ is $G$-invariant \cite[Definition 8.1]{PPT}.
+Regarding the second condition, the first condition implies that $\alpha$ descends to a smooth section $\widetilde{\alpha}$ of the $k$th wedge power of the normal bundle to an orbit, for each orbit in $G_0$; the second condition now requires that $([s_*v]-[t_*v])\hook\widetilde{\alpha}$ vanishes for each $v\in TG_1$ (abusing notation).
+It is not difficult to show that this definition is equivalent to Definition~\ref{d:basic forms} using the standard identification of the Lie algebroid with the pullback by the unit map of the subbundle $\bigcup_{x\in M}T(t^{-1}(x))\subset TG_1$; we do not need this result, however, in this paper, and so we provide no further detail. \end{remark}

-Recall the definition of a basic form in the case of a Lie group $K$ acting on a manifold $M$: $\alpha$ is basic if and only if it is $K$-invariant and horizontal; that is, it vanishes on vectors tangent to the $K$-orbits.
+Recall that for a Lie group $K$ and a $K$-manifold $M$, a differential form on $M$ is basic if it is $K$-invariant and horizontal, the latter term meaning that it vanishes on vectors tangent to the $K$-orbits.

-\begin{lemma}\labell{l:basic forms} Let $K$ be a Lie group acting on a manifold $M$.
-Then a differential form $\alpha$ is basic with respect to the action if and only if it is basic with respect to the action groupoid $K\ltimes M:=(K\times M\toto M)$. \end{lemma}
+\begin{lemma}[Equivalence of Notions of Basicness]\labell{l:basic forms} Let $K$ be a Lie group and $M$ a $K$-manifold.
+A differential form $\alpha$ on $M$ is basic with respect to the action if and only if it is basic with respect to the action groupoid $K\ltimes M:=(K\times M\toto M)$.\footnote{The statement of this lemma was communicated to the author by Eugene Lerman; however, the proof is the author's.} \end{lemma}